ETOPS: ETOPS 180

 In 1988, the FAA amended the ETOPS regulation to allow the extension to a 180-minute diversion period, subject to stringent technical and operational qualifications.
 ETOPS-180 and ETOPS-207 cover about 95% of the Earth.
 The first such flight was conducted in 1989.
 This set of regulations was subsequently adopted by the JAA, ICAO, and other regulatory bodies.

 ETOPS 180 at introduction

 The original 1985 regulations allowed an airliner to have ETOPS-120 rating on entry into service.
 ETOPS-180 was only possible after one year of trouble-free 120-minute ETOPS experience.
 In 1990 Boeing convinced the FAA that it could deliver an airliner with ETOPS-180 on its entry into service.
 This process was called Early ETOPS.
 The Boeing 777 was the first aircraft to be introduced with an ETOPS rating of 180 minutes.

-In the 1990s, the Joint Aviation Authorities (JAA) demurred; on its entry into service in Europe, the Boeing 777 was rated ETOPS-120.
+In the 1990s, the Joint Aviation Authorities (JAA) demurred, and the Boeing 777 was rated ETOPS-120 on its entry into service in Europe.
 European airlines operating the 777 had to demonstrate one year of trouble-free 120-minute ETOPS experience before obtaining 180-minute ETOPS for the 777.